AlexRudol/d-forms/README.md

 Simple and lightweight web-form styles.

-Easy to start using, tweak and extend.
+Easy to use, tweak and extend.

 *HTML5, CSS3 (SCSS), jQuery*